Spanish Subsidiary Formation for Foreign Company | BMC

 Our Approach

-The first decision was organisational: rather than working sequentially, we designed four parallel workstreams from day one, each led by a specialist team and reporting to a single project coordinator who held a daily standup with the US firm’s Managing Partner.
-This structure meant that while the legal team was filing with the notary, the tax team was already processing registrations, the labour team was drafting contracts, and the office search was underway simultaneously.
+The first decision was structural: four parallel workstreams from day one, each led by a specialist team reporting to a single project coordinator who held a daily standup with the US firm’s Managing Partner.
+This structure ensured that findings in one workstream were immediately communicated to the others and that dependencies were managed in real time rather than discovered sequentially.

-Legal workstream: entity formation.
-We used the express limited company (sociedad limitada exprés) procedure under Royal Decree-Law 13/2010, which allows incorporation using standard articles of association approved by the Consejo General del Notariado.
-By adopting the standard articles without modifications, we avoided the custom drafting review period and reduced notarial processing time.
-Share capital was set at the statutory minimum to avoid delays from capital verification requirements.
-The commercial registry inscription, which is the step that most commonly adds two to three weeks in standard incorporations, was expedited through direct liaison with the Madrid registry.
+Legal workstream — entity formation.
+We used the sociedad limitada exprés procedure under Royal Decree-Law 13/2010, adopting standard articles of association without modifications to eliminate custom drafting review time.
+Share capital was set at the statutory minimum.
+We maintained direct liaison with the Madrid Commercial Registry to track inscription status daily and flag any issues immediately.
 The company received its provisional tax identification number on day two and its definitive NIF on day nine.

-Tax workstream: registrations and compliance setup.
-While the legal team handled incorporation, our tax team simultaneously filed the census declaration (Modelo 036), obtained the VAT registration number, and set up the electronic notifications mailbox with the Spanish Tax Agency.
-We configured the company’s accounting system in compliance with the Spanish General Chart of Accounts (Plan General Contable) and established the quarterly VAT reporting calendar and the corporate income tax provision schedule.
-A Transfer of Assets and Economic Activities notification to the Madrid regional government was filed on day fourteen.
+Tax workstream — registrations and compliance setup.
+Simultaneous with legal formation, our tax team filed the census declaration (Modelo 036), obtained the VAT registration number, configured the electronic notifications mailbox with the AEAT, and set up the company’s accounting system in compliance with the Spanish General Chart of Accounts.
+We established the quarterly VAT reporting calendar and corporate income tax provision schedule, and filed the Transfer of Assets and Economic Activities notification with the Madrid regional government on day fourteen.

-Labour workstream: employment contracts and Social Security.
-The firm’s twelve planned hires included senior consultants, project managers, and two operations roles.
-We identified that the applicable collective bargaining agreement was the national consulting sector agreement (Convenio Colectivo Estatal de Empresas Consultoras).
-We prepared twelve bespoke employment contracts, including two executives with enhanced termination provisions and non-compete clauses.
+Labour workstream — employment contracts and Social Security.
+We identified the national consulting sector collective bargaining agreement as the applicable framework and prepared twelve bespoke employment contracts calibrated to it — including two executives with enhanced termination provisions and non-compete clauses drafted to be enforceable under Spanish law.
 All twelve employees were registered with Social Security by day twenty-two.
-We also configured the payroll processing system, set up the company’s SILTRA connection for monthly Social Security filings, and calculated the first month’s payroll provisions.
+We configured the payroll processing system and established the SILTRA connection for monthly Social Security filings.

-Business services workstream: office and data protection.
-In parallel with the regulatory workstreams, we coordinated the search and signing of a two-year office lease in the Paseo de la Castellana business district, utility connections, and basic fit-out.
-We also implemented a GDPR-compliant data protection policy adapted to the firm’s service model, prepared the records of processing activities required under Article 30 of the GDPR, and configured a cookie consent framework for the Spanish microsite.
+Business services workstream — office and data protection.
+We coordinated the search and signing of a two-year office lease in the Paseo de la Castellana business district, utility connections, and basic fit-out.
+We implemented a GDPR-compliant data protection policy, prepared the Article 30 records of processing activities, and configured a cookie consent framework for the Spanish microsite — all before the first employee started work.

 Results

-The Spanish subsidiary became fully operational in exactly 30 calendar days, with all 12 employees registered, three active bank accounts across two financial institutions, and zero regulatory incidents during the first six months of operation.
-The client contract commenced on schedule, avoiding the penalty clause and generating first-month revenues that covered the full cost of the establishment exercise.
+The Spanish subsidiary became fully operational in exactly 30 calendar days, with all twelve employees registered, three active bank accounts across two financial institutions, and zero regulatory incidents during the first six months of operation.
+The client contract commenced on schedule, avoiding the penalty clause entirely, and first-month revenues covered the full cost of the establishment exercise.

 The documentation and process playbook developed during this engagement — incorporating checklists, template contracts calibrated to the consulting sector agreement, standard GDPR policies, and a step-by-step registry and Social Security guide — was subsequently used by the US firm to replicate the model in two additional European markets, with BMC providing remote guidance for each.